buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/PropertySets/Pset_FurnitureTypeFileCabinet.md

+# Pset_FurnitureTypeFileCabinet

 A set of specific properties for furniture type file cabinet
 <!-- end of short definition -->

  HISTORY: First issued in IFC Release R1.5.
 Renamed from Pset_FileCabinet